This guide will help you understand how betting odds work.

 Decimal odds are the easiest type of odds to understand.

-To calculate your winnings using decimal odds, simply multiply your stake by the decimal number.
+To calculate your winnings using decimal odds, simply multiply your [tooltip text=”stake” gravity=”n”]Your “Stake” is the amount of money you wish to bet[/tooltip] by the decimal number.
 For example…

 If you placed a $10 bet at odds of 2.00, you would simply multiply 10 by 2.00 to calculate your return.